-In announcing VanderMeer's Mr. said, "Mr. appointment, Dr. R all VanderMeer brings Institute to the diverse abilities and a strong career history of achievement.
+In announcing Mr. VanderMeer's appointment, Dr. Rall said, "Mr. VanderMeer brings to the Institute diverse abilities and a strong career history of achievement.
 The Institute feels fortunate to have him accept this position."

 TWO RECEIVE

 SES AWARDS

 Dr. Burke H. Judd, Chief of the Laboratory of Genetics, and Dr. John W. Drake, Laboratory of Genetics, received outstanding performance awards under the Senior Executive Service and Senior Scientific Service.
 They were among 57 staff members honored in this way in the NIH/NIM H/NIA AA agencies.
 All those honored received bonuses ranging from \$3,500 to \$9,000.